-- Policies should give a stronger impetus to the waste hierarchy by requiring applicants for recovery facilities to demonstrate that reuse and recycling has been "maximised" rather than "optimised" in WCS2. - Policies should require planning applications to demonstrate how a facility will be located to minimise the distance that waste is transported, for example in policy WCS6. - The assessment and mitigation of effects on flood risk, air quality, biodiversity, heritage assets and local residential amenity should be a particular requirement for planning applications at certain specific sites. - WCS8 should promote flood risk reduction and water quality enhancement where practicable - The supporting text to policy WCS9 should include reference to the role of waste transport in increasing energy efficiency and reducing greenhouse gas emissions. - WCS10 should require the avoidance or minimisation of effects on landscape character and the quality of the built environment, and enhancement where practicable. - WCS14 should give explicit support to the recycling of construction and demolition waste onsite in development projects.
+- Policies should give a stronger impetus to the waste hierarchy by requiring applicants for recovery facilities to demonstrate that reuse and recycling has been "maximised" rather than "optimised" in WCS2. - Policies should require planning applications to demonstrate how a facility will be located to minimise the distance that waste is transported, for example in policy WCS6. - The assessment and mitigation of effects on flood risk, air quality, biodiversity, heritage assets and local residential amenity should be a particular requirement for planning applications at certain specific sites. - WCS8 should promote flood risk reduction and water quality enhancement where practicable.